ajanraj/image-editor/README.md

 # Image editor powered by gemini 2.5 flash image (Nano Banana)

-Node‑based image generator and editor on Next.js 15 + React 19.
+Nano Banana image generator and editor on Next.js 15 + React 19.
 Create from text, edit from images, or combine multiple sources into a new result using a canvas powered by React Flow (XYFlow).
 Uses Google’s Generative AI (Gemini) in the browser via `@google/genai` and the `gemini-2.5-flash-image-preview` model.

 ## Features